ArterioRodrigues/ArterioRodrigues/README.md

 ### Hi there 👋 I'm **Arterio Rodrigues**

-I'm Arterio a teacher, mentor, and motivated computer science major with experience working with C++, Python, Javascript, React and Bash languages and multiple CI/CD pipelines.
+A teacher, mentor, and motivated computer science major with experience working with C++, Python, Javascript, React and Bash languages and multiple CI/CD pipelines.
 Knowledgable on full stack development with a express interest in front end development (Based in React).
 Excellent problem-solving and time managment skills. [resume.pdf](./resume.pdf)